 - To identify inequalities in health for people with disabilities (and their carers) and how this varies by age, gender, education and area-based factors – detailed event-based data will allow new methods to be applied and more accurate and policy relevant causal associations to be derived.

 - Use changes to income support policies (i.e. disability support pension) as natural experiments to investigate the impact of these reforms on health and economic circumstances of people with disability.

 Dr Sean Byars, Disability and Health, University of Melbourne

 Professor Anne Kavanagh, Disability and Health, University of Melbourne

 Dr George Disney, Disability and Health, University of Melbourne

 Ms Zoe Aitken, Disability and Health, University of Melbourne

 Professor Bruce Bonyhady, Melbourne Disability Institute

-Professor Peter Butterworth, Department of Social Security & Australian National University
+Professor Peter Butterworth, Department of Social Services and Australian National University